lausan3/lausan3/README.md

 - **Backend Engineer** working on my [Shields.io Badge Server](https://github.com/lausan3/shields-io-badge-server), a server with endpoints to use in conjunction with [Shields.io](https://shields.io/) to create dynamic badges to put on your profile!

+- **Frontend Engineer** working on Musafirly, an iOS app to find restaurants near your area that satisfy your dietary restrictions.

+- **Full-Stack Engineer** at The Difference, a health and fitness startup developing an app that predicts your weight gain and loss by tracking your calories.

 ![Endpoint Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Flausan-badge-server-10c6eb697973.herokuapp.com%2Fbadges%2Flastplayed%2Fanthonylaus&style=for-the-badge&logo=spotify&labelColor=black&color=gray)
 <p>^ one of my projects :)</p>